rubymonsters/ruby-for-beginners/20_blocks.md

 As you can see `times` is a method that is defined on numbers: `5.times` calls the method `times` on the number `5`.
-Now, when this method is called the only thing passed is this anonymous piece of code between `do` and `end`.
-There are no objects passed as arguments, instead it passes a block.
+Now, when this method is called the only thing passed is a block: that is the anonymous piece of code between `do` and `end`.
+There are no objects passed as arguments to the method `times`, instead it passes a block.

 The method `times` is implemented in such a way that it simply calls the block 5 times, and thus, when you run the code, it will print out the message `"Oh,